NSE illegal phone tapping: ED files money laundering case against former Mumbai CP | Law-Order

 The company allegedly received a payment of Rs 4.45 crore for illegal tapping which was camouflaged as ''Periodic Study of Cyber Vulnerabilities'' at the NSE, the CBI alleged.

-The company also provided transcripts of the taped conversations to senior management of the stock market, it had claimed.
+The company also provided transcripts of the tapped conversations to senior management of the stock market, it had claimed.

-''...top officials of NSE issued agreement and work orders in favor of the said private company and illegally intercepted the phone calls of its employees by installing machines, in contravention of provisions under Indian Telegraph Act,'' a statement from the CBI said.
+''...top officials of NSE issued agreement and work orders in favour of said private company and illegally intercepted the phone calls of its employees by installing machines, in contravention of provisions under Indian Telegraph Act,'' a statement from the CBI said.

 The CBI alleged that no permission for this activity was obtained from the competent authority as provided for under section five of the Indian Telegraph Act. ''No consent of the employees of NSE was also taken in this matter,'' it said.
 The CBI has also listed as accused the then directors of iSEC Services Pvt Ltd Santosh Pandey, Anand Narayan, Armaan Pandey, Manish Mittal, former Senior Information Security Analyst Naman Chaturvedi and Arun Kumar Singh.
 The company had done the safety audit around the time the colocation scam was alleged to have taken place.